mitre-attack/attack-scripts/README.md

 - the [scripts](scripts) folder contains one-off scripts for processing and visualizing ATT&CK content.
 - the [scripts/layers/samples](scripts/layers/samples) folder contains one-off scripts demonstrating the generation of ATT&CK Navigator layers from ATT&CK data.
 The outputs of these scripts can also be found on the [ATT&CK Navigator repository](https://github.com/mitre-attack/attack-navigator/tree/master/layers/data/samples).

-See also our [mitreattack-python](https://github.com/mitre-attack/mitreattack-python/) pip module for more python tools.
+### See also our [mitreattack-python](https://github.com/mitre-attack/mitreattack-python/) pip module for more python tools!

 ## Requirements
 - [python3](https://www.python.org/)